abhishek-kumar-code/Redfish_Public/Specification.md

 	Service shall support both "Basic Authentication" and "Redfish Session Login Authentication" (as described below under Session Management).
 Services shall not require a client to create a session when Basic Auth is used.

+	Service may implement other authentication mechanisms and use additional headers to implement these other mechanisms.

 * Default Credentials

 	Services should NOT implement default credentials for any account installed on the spec compliant device, with a well known password.